ProgrammingHero1/Used-products-resale-market-Assignment/task_description.md

 3. Add a meaningful favicon.
 If data is loading, a spinner will be displayed.
 When you are loading data by using a loader, make sure you have added a route.

-4. Implement an extra feature: "WishList" or "Report to admin"(choose one) in the /category/:id route.
+4. Implement an extra feature: **WishList** or **Report to Admin**(choose one) in the /category/:id route.
 A buyer can make a product to his/her wishlist or report an item by clicking a relevant button.
 If you have implemented the wishlist feature, show them in the buyer's Dashboard in a separate route, "My WishList."
+A user should be able to purchase the item from the wishlist page.
+(Just redirect the user to the purchase page)

-If you have implemented the "report to admin" feature, show them in the admin dashboard in a separate route, "Reports." (tips: create a separate collection for the wish list and filter by user email address)
+          If you have implemented the "report to admin" feature, show the reported items in the admin dashboard in a separate route, "Reported Items" (tips: create a separate collection for the wish list and filter by user email address).
+An admin will be able to delete a reported item.

 5. Implement the basic version of the JWT token for email/password-based authentication.
 Upon social login, registration, and login, you will create a JWT token and store it on the client side.
 You will send the token for my orders, buyers, and advertisements routes and verify the user.

 6. The **all-sellers** route will have a name, email address, delete button, and verify button.
 You will have to delete sellers after verifying Admin **.** When clicked on the verify button, the seller's status will change from unverified to verified(show a blue tick when the seller is verified), and this status will be shown on the products added by a verified seller.

-7. The **My Orders** route will have a table/cards.
+7. The **My Booked Items** route will have a table/cards.
 Each card/ table row will be an order having an image, title, price, and a pay button.
 On clicking the pay button, a modal with fields for card details will pop up, or the user will be taken to a route where there will be a form for filling up card details.
 Save the payment information in the database and inform the user via a modal/toast.
 Don't forget to update the button text to "paid" after payment.

       Once an item is paid, it won't be displayed on the advertised item or on the category page.
 Only available items will be displayed to be purchased.